-The Best Changing Pads of 2020: Expert Reviews
+The Best Changing Pads of 2021

 Whether at home on a changing table or on top of a dresser, or when you're on the go, you'll want a changing pad that is comfortable, safe, and easy to clean.
-Diaper blow-outs never come at an opportune time, so you'll want to have at least one changing pad for home use (ideally one on each floor of the home), and at least one portable changing pad that you can keep in your diaper bag.
+Diaper blow-outs never come at an opportune time, so you'll want to have at least one changing pad for home use (ideally one on each floor of your home), and at least one portable changing pad that you can keep in your diaper bag.

 |Model and Link to Amazon||Our Rating|

 |#3.
 Keekaroo Peanut Changing Pad|

 |#5.
 Poopoose Changing Pad|